kubedb/docs/docs/guides/percona-xtradb/update-version/overview/index.md

 # updating PerconaXtraDB version Overview

-This guide will give you an overview on how KubeDB Enterprise operator update the version of `PerconaXtraDB` database.
+This guide will give you an overview on how KubeDB Ops Manager update the version of `PerconaXtraDB` database.

 ## Before You Begin